Last Updated on August 8, 2021 by Chef

 As a chef, to see the process from start to finish was amazing and a unique experience that I loved.
 With the comprehensive talk from the curator, we glimpsed a world that few would see.
 Thailand is now the biggest producer of red birds nests with a limestone cave on a birds nest concession island.
 Borneo and Indonesia are the big harvesters of white nests.

 Like the Malacca shop, there has been a push to convert deserted shop houses into breeding grounds for the swallows across Asia.
 Poured and plastered with concrete to mimic the natural caves the birds prefer, it has allowed people to increase supply.
-Prices haven’t dropped as it is still vastly undersupplied industry.
+Prices haven’t dropped as it is still vastly undersupplied industry with huge demand from the Chinese inside and outside China.

 Our guide showed us a little trick to make sure the red bird nest was really red, not a dyed white.
 With nearly $8,000 difference you would want to be sure.
 You also need to make sure your pure white bird’s nest hasn’t been bleached, genuine white nests are a yellowish colour.